backdrop-contrib/salesforce_webforms/README.txt

     These outgoing Salesforce connections, called mappings, are defined in a manner similar to creating an email message from webforms.
-Each mspping is associated with a single Saleforce object, and must have a name which is used to store the ID of the Salesforce object created or updated.
+Each mapping is associated with a single Saleforce object, and must have a name which is used to store the ID of the Salesforce object created or updated.
     Within that object, each available field will be shown, and a valude can be provided.
 If no value is provided, then that field will be left